vmware-archive/vcd-cli/docs/vcd_vm.md

-  suspend                    suspend a VM undeploy                   undeploy a VM update                     Update the VM properties and configurations upgrade-virtual-hardware   upgrade virtual hardware of VM
+  suspend                    suspend a VM undeploy                   undeploy a VM update                     Update the VM properties and configurations update-compute-policies        Update the VM placement and sizing policy upgrade-virtual-hardware   upgrade virtual hardware of VM

 ```